rushil-ambati/track-driver-ai/docs/docs.md

 I will provide a brief overview below, mostly condensed from these [Stanford university lecture notes][6] and this [blog post][8].

 These filters look at regions of an input image with a defined window size and map it to some output.
 It then slides the window by some defined stride to other regions, covering the whole image.
-Each convolution filter layer thus captures the properties of this input image hierarchically in a series of subsequent layers, capturing the details like lines in image, then shapes, then whole objects in later layers.
+Each convolution filter layer thus captures the properties of this input image hierarchically in a series of subsequent layers, capturing the details like lines in images, then shapes, then whole objects in later layers.
 This process is called a “convolution”, hence the name of the architecture.
 Convolutions preserve the spatial relationship between pixels by learning image features using small squares of input data.
 The product of this operation is called a “feature map”.

 <img src="img/analysis/wikipedia_typical-cnn.png" alt="A typical Convolutional Neural Network" style="zoom:50%;" />

 Spatial Pooling (also called subsampling or downsampling) reduces the dimensionality of each feature map but retains the most important information.
 Spatial Pooling can be of different types: Max, Average, Sum etc.

-In the case of Max Pooling, we define a spatial neighborhood and take the largest element from the rectified feature map within that window.
-Instead of taking the largest element we could also take the average (Average Pooling) or sum of all elements in that window.
+In the case of Max Pooling, we define a spatial neighbourhood and take the largest element from the rectified feature map within that window.
+Instead of taking the largest element, we could also take the average (Average Pooling) or sum of all elements in that window.
 In practice, Max Pooling has been shown to work better.

 <img src="img/analysis/stanford_max-pooling.jpeg" alt="An example of Max-Pooling" style="zoom:45%;" />